vrockai/pipeline-test/docs/content.md

 ---

 ## The fecal microbiotas of women of Pacific and New Zealand European ethnicities are characterized by distinctive enterotypes that reflect dietary intakes and fecal water content.
- 17.02.2023, _N Renall, B Lawley, T Vatanen, B Merz, J Douwes, M Corbin, L Te Morenga, R Kruger, BH Breier, GW Tannock_
+ 21.02.2023, _N Renall, B Lawley, T Vatanen, B Merz, J Douwes, M Corbin, L Te Morenga, R Kruger, BH Breier, GW Tannock_

+_Humans, Female, Ethnicity, Diabetes Mellitus, Type 2, New Zealand, Gastrointestinal Microbiome, Feces, Microbiota, Obesity, Eating_
 Obesity is a complex, multifactorial condition that is an important risk factor for noncommunicable diseases including cardiovascular disease and type 2 diabetes.
 While prevention and management require a healthy and energy balanced diet and adequate physical activity, the taxonomic composition and functional attributes of the colonic microbiota may have a supplementary role in the development of obesity.
 The taxonomic composition and metabolic capacity of the fecal microbiota of 286 women, resident in Auckland New Zealand, was determined by metagenomic analysis.
 Associations with BMI (obese, nonobese), body fat composition, and ethnicity (Pacific, n = 125; NZ European women [NZE], n = 161) were assessed using regression analyses.
 The fecal microbiotas were characterized by the presence of three distinctive enterotypes, with enterotype 1 represented in both Pacific and NZE women (39 and 61%, respectively), enterotype 2 mainly in Pacific women (84 and 16%) and enterotype 3 mainly in NZE women (13 and 87%).
 Enterotype 1 was characterized mainly by the relative abundances of butyrate producing species, Eubacterium rectale and Faecalibacterium prausnitzii, enterotype 2 by the relative abundances of lactic acid producing species, Bifidobacterium adolescentis, Bifidobacterium bifidum, and Lactobacillus ruminis, and enterotype 3 by the relative abundances of Subdoligranulum sp., Akkermansia muciniphila, Ruminococcus bromii, and Methanobrevibacter smithii.
 Enterotypes were also associated with BMI, visceral fat %, and blood cholesterol.
 Habitual food group intake was estimated using a 5 day nonconsecutive estimated food record and a 30 day, 220 item semi-quantitative Food Frequency Questionnaire.
 Higher intake of 'egg' and 'dairy' products was associated with enterotype 3, whereas 'non-starchy vegetables', 'nuts and seeds' and 'plant-based fats' were positively associated with enterotype 1.
 In contrast, these same food groups were inversely associated with enterotype 2.
 Fecal water content, as a proxy for stool consistency/colonic transit time, was associated with microbiota taxonomic composition and gene pools reflective of particular bacterial biochemical pathways.
 The fecal microbiotas of women of Pacific and New Zealand European ethnicities are characterized by distinctive enterotypes, most likely due to differential dietary intake and fecal consistency/colonic transit time.
 These parameters need to be considered in future analyses of human fecal microbiotas.

 [Source](https://doi.org/10.1080/19490976.2023.2178801)